wkurzius/mr.kurzius.net/content/classes/math-strategies.md

 ## Course Format and Miscellaneous

-The ultimate goal of this course is for each student to pass the portfolio assessment option.
-A completed portfolio consists of correct reponses to four open-ended questions.
+The ultimate goal of this course is for each student to pass the portfolio assessment option with a completed portfolio consisting of correct reponses to four open-ended questions.
 Classtime will be spent preparing for each question and then each student must answer the question on their own.